SciML/NeuralPDE.jl/README.md

 ## Solving Kolmogorov Equations with Neural Networks

 A Kolmogorov PDE is of the form :

 ![](https://raw.githubusercontent.com/ashutosh-b-b/Kolmogorv-Equations-Notebook/master/KolmogorovPDEImages/KolmogorovPDE.png)

-Considering S  be a solution process to the SDE
+Considering S be a solution process to the SDE:

 ![](https://raw.githubusercontent.com/ashutosh-b-b/Kolmogorv-Equations-Notebook/master/KolmogorovPDEImages/StochasticP.png)

-Then the solution to the Kolmogorov PDE is given as
+then the solution to the Kolmogorov PDE is given as:

 ![](https://raw.githubusercontent.com/ashutosh-b-b/Kolmogorv-Equations-Notebook/master/KolmogorovPDEImages/Solution.png)

-A Kolmogorov PDE Problem can be defined using a `SDEProblem`
+A Kolmogorov PDE Problem can be defined using a `SDEProblem`:

 ```julia
 SDEProblem(μ,σ,u0,tspan,xspan,d)
 ```